 But you don’t realize how much effort you’re using to keep your shoulders from being pulled back until you clip the strap on.
 Centering the weight on your chest rather than the outside of your shoulders is like a cold glass of water in the desert.

-A bag without a sternum strap is a deal breaker to me.
+A bug out bag without a sternum strap is a deal breaker to me.

-So when looking at packs for your bug out bag, pay attention to any airflow channels or webbing features in the back and shoulder padding.
+So when looking at packs for your bug out bag, pay attention to any airflow channels, cooling options, or webbing features in the back and shoulder padding.